jhnbyrn/951-KLR-PAGES/ignition_timing.md

 Now here in the ref sensor routine we know we're using the ref sensor based values, so 22h.1 contains the rounding error we care about.
 But there's a catch - there's one more source of half-tooth error!

 The ref sensor is triggered by a set screw installed in the flywheel.
 The speed sensor is triggered by the teeth of the ring gear.
 But there's no guarantee of any particular phase relationship between the set screw and the ring gear.
 The set screw might line up exactly with the peak of a ring gear tooth, or it might be in the trough between two teeth, or it might be anywhere in between.
-Since we measure angles by counting ring gear teeth after the ref sensor pulse, this means that the required tooth count for a given spark advance varies randomly from one car to another.
+Since we measure angles by counting ring gear teeth after the ref sensor pulse, this means that the required tooth count for a given spark angle varies randomly from one car to another.

 The ref sensor routine accounts for this by checking if the speed sensor pulse arrives at the same time as the ref sensor pulse or not, and storing the answer as an extra half-tooth, just like the division rounding error we saw earlier.

-So we might be adding a half-tooth correction for each of these sources of error.
+So we might end up adding a half-tooth correction for *each* of these sources of error.
 It wouldn't make a lot of sensse to add *two* half-tooth corrections though, since two halves make 1.

 So the logic goes like this: